LeonamBr/LeonamBr/README.md

 ## Why did I start with software development?

-As a child I loved video games and as soon as I got my first computer I wanted to know how games were made and I ended up bumping into my first barrier to learning to program which was math :rofl: :zany_face:
+As a child I loved video games and as soon as I got my first computer I wanted to know how games were made and I ended up bumping into my first barrier to learning to program which was math. :rofl: :zany_face:

 ## Where did I learn to program?